agude/agude.github.io/_drafts/2022-07-16-online_realtor_estimate_timeseries_detailed.md

 #### Realtor.com

 Realtor.com is the most frustrating!
 As soon as the house was actually listed on the market they stopped providing estimates!
-They start estimating again only after the sale price is posted. **This defeats the entire point!** The estimate is most important when the house is actually for sale and Realtor.com just punts completely.
+Realtor.com starts estimating again only after the sale price is posted. **This defeats the entire point!**
+The estimate is most important when the house is actually for sale and Realtor.com just punts completely.
 Embarrassing.

 Still we can see that, when the house is _not_ for sale, they update their estimate roughly every two weeks.
 Their initially estimates are not too bad,